Posted by EB5Admin on August 1, 2019

 Iowa senator Chuck Grassley opposed EB-5’s “corruption” for years.
 He applauds Trump for the new rules and says now “interest groups won’t be able to draw the maps to benefit themselves anymore.”
 A former DHS official says of senator’s influence: “I know that Grassley weighed in pretty heavily.”
 That former official also says Kushner family use of EB-5 was a factor in the new rule, as otherwise, “it would have looked really bad.”

-Senator Grassley has made a triumphant statement heralding the new EB5 changes, and throwing lavish praise on President Trump, while condemning the big-money interests he claims abused the program for years.
+Senator Grassley has made a triumphant statement heralding the new EB5 green card changes, and throwing lavish praise on President Trump, while condemning the big-money interests he claims abused the program for years.

 More than once he uses language about this serving as an example of Trump “draining the swamp.”